Lee Kun-hee, who made South Korea's Samsung a global powerhouse, dies at 78

 Lee owns 20.76% of the insurance firm and is the biggest individual shareholder of Samsung Electronics with a 4.18% stake.

-Jay Y. Lee has been embroiled in legal troubles linked to a merger of two Samsung affiliates that helped Lee assume greater control of the group’s flagship Samsung Electronics.
+Jay Y. Lee has been embroiled in legal troubles linked to a merger of two Samsung affiliates that helped him assume greater control of the group’s flagship Samsung Electronics.

 The younger Lee served jail time for his role in a bribery scandal that triggered the impeachment of then-President Park Geun-hye.
 The case, being heard on appeal, is scheduled to resume on Monday.
 A separate trial on charges of accounting fraud and stock price manipulation kicked off this month.

-"With Lee passing, Samsung Group is now facing the biggest governance shakeup since the merger between Cheil Industries and Samsung C&T" 028260.KS in 2015, said Ahn Sang-hee, a corporate governance expert at Daishin Economic Research Institute.
+“With Lee passing, Samsung Group is now facing the biggest governance shake-up since the merger between Cheil Industries and Samsung C&T” in 2015, said Ahn Sang-hee, a corporate governance expert at Daishin Economic Research Institute.

 “For Jay Y. Lee, getting the most of that stake Lee Kun-hee holds is more important than ever,” Ahn said.
 “The key here is with taxes.
 Coming up with enough taxes related to inheritance and avoiding possible disputes with his sisters are major hurdles.”